imt-mobisyst/pkg-multibot/README.md

 **Namespaces** are prefixes to node names, topics, actions and services.
 They allow to have multiple elements with the same name but different prefix.

-In a multi-robot scenario, namespacing is the easiest solution to seperate each robot with a unique namespace, in order for robots to not have name conflicts when running the same nodes and using the same topics.
+In a multi-robot scenario, namespacing is the easiest solution to separate each robot with a unique namespace, in order for robots to not have name conflicts when running the same nodes and using the same topics.
 > An example of this is to prefix the `cmd_vel` topic for robots (`robot1/cmd_vel` and `robot2/cmd_vel`), to prevent them from having the same velocity command.